jim-schwoebel/allie/tests/readme.md

 python3 seed_files.py audio /Users/jimschwoebel/allie/train_dir/one
 ```

 Where the 'audio' is the type of file you want to automatically generate and the /Users/jimschwoebel/allie/train_dir/one is the directory you'd like to put the files.
 By default, this script generates 20 files at a time and does things like record ambient sound for audio.
-You can automatically generate csv, audio, text, image, and video files this way :-)
+You can automatically generate csv, audio, text, image, and video files this way. :-)